firebase/geofire-js/README.md

 #### GeoFire.get(key)

+Fetches the location stored for `key`.

 Returns a promise fulfilled with the `location` corresponding to the provided `key`.

-If the provided `key` does not exist, the returned promise is fulfilled with `null`.
+If `key` does not exist, the returned promise is fulfilled with `null`.

-The returned location will have the form `[latitude, longitude]`.

-`key` must be a string or number.

 ```JavaScript
 geoFire.get("some_key").then(function(location) {